 Market risk is the risk that changes in market prices such as interest rates will affect the Fund's income or the value of its holding of financial instruments.
 The Fund's strategy for the management of market risk is driven by the Fund's investment objective.
-The primary investment objective of the Fund is to seek growth and create value for shareholders by investing in Commercial Paper, Fixed or Time Deposits, Listed Bonds and other instruments, with the aim of achieving an attractive risk-adjusted return for its investors over the medium to long-term.
+The primary investment objective of the Fund is to seek growth and create value for shareholders by investing in government bills and bonds, or treasury backed securities.
 The Fund's market risk is managed on a daily basis by the Fund Manager in accordance with the policies and procedures in place.
 The Fund diversifies its portfolio with the approval of its Board of Directors.
 However, borrowing may be done for the purpose of ensuring liquidity, if the need arises.
-This may not be more than 10% of the total net assets of the Fund.
+This may not be more than 15% of the total assets of the Fund at the time of borrowing.